philipcmonk/numerox/readme.rst

         model.fit(train.x, train.y)
         y = model.predict(predict.x)

-Some of the submissions to numerai do not pass consistency and concordance.
-Although these functions are now open source, they are not yet accessible to average users.
-So the package that contains the Data class could also contain the consistency, concordance, and originality functions.

 The package that I am proposing to write would let the user create a model that contains fit and predict methods (examples would be provided) and then the package would run a backtest (CV) across the training data and report the